kmamal/node-sdl/README.md

 The samples in a frame are arranged as follows:

 * For 1 channel (mono) a frame contains just the one sample.
-* For 2 channels (stereo) the frame's first sample will be the one for the left channel, followed by the one for the right channel.
+* For 2 channels (stereo) the frame contains two samples and the layout is: left, right.
+This means that the first sample corresponds to the left channel and the second sample corresponds to the right channel.
 * For 4 channels (quad) the layout is front-left, front-right, rear-left, rear-right.
 * For 6 channels (5.1) the layout is front-left, front-right, center, low-freq, rear-left, rear-right.